Vortical interactions in turbulent thermoacoustic systems: Concluding remarks

-The current paper sets out to shine new light on the connection between thermoacoustic instability and the interactions between regions of high vorticity present in a turbulent combustor.
-We compute the key interactions between regions of intense vorticity through induced velocities calculated using Biot-Savart Law.
-These induced velocities are used to construct time-varying weighted directed networks, which we term as vortical networks.
+However, several questions remain unanswered on the dynamics of the interaction of vortical structures in turbulent thermoacoustic systems.
+This paper argues that, in contrast to the hypothesis that vortical interactions will be close to the instants of shedding of coherent structure \citep{nair2007near,shanbhogue2009vortex}, these interactions attain their maxima downstream in the flow field.
+To show this, we compute the critical interactions between regions of intense vorticity through induced velocities calculated using the Biot-Savart Law.
+These induced velocities are used to construct time-varying weighted directed networks, termed vortical networks.
 The vortical networks are used to identify the communities or modular structures in the unsteady flows through the modularity maximization algorithm.
-We then collapse the complete vortical network through the centroid of each community, considerably reducing the dimension of the fluid flow.
-Subsequently, we investigate the correlation of the maximum and mean of all the vortical community interactions with the global dynamics exhibited by the combustor during different dynamical states.
-The correlations help us to understand the interplay between hydrodynamic and acoustic fields present in the reaction field of the combustor.
-This allows us to understand the occurrence of critical regions detected during the states of intermittency and thermoacoustic instability in previous studies.

-The methodology mentioned above is applied to the vorticity data obtained from experiments in a bluff-body stabilized turbulent combustor operating during the states of combustion noise, intermittency, and thermoacoustic instability.
-We explain the occurrence of vortical communities with maximum outward influencing capability (quantified using out-strength of inter-community edges) from the perspective of vorticity field.
-Furthermore, we observe strong correlations between the statistics of the vortical community interactions and the acoustic pressure fluctuations during thermoacoustic instability.
-The correlations decrease significantly when the combustor exhibited disordered dynamics during the state of combustion noise.
+The temporal variation of the vortical interactions is captured via the time series of mean and maximum inter-community interactions.
+Subsequently, we show a consistent phase lag between the instants of shedding of coherent structures during the state of thermoacoustic instability and the instants where the vortical interactions achieve their maximum value.
+The strong delayed correlations observed between the statistics of vortical community interactions and the acoustic pressure fluctuations during the state of thermoacoustic instability emboldens us to conjecture that the key vortical community interactions play a critical role in the behaviour exhibited by the combustor.
+Taking a cue from this line of thought, we also show that the regions exhibiting the largest inter-community interactions are consistent with the critical regions detected during the states of intermittency and thermoacoustic instability in previous studies.
+Perturbing the regions of the most influential pair of communities disrupts the largest inter-community interactions in a temporally averaged manner and leads to the maximum suppression of thermoacoustic instability.
+Our results complement the findings in earlier works by \citet{krishnan2019mitigation}, \citet{roy2021critical}, \citet{krishnan_2021}, \citet{tandon2022multilayer}, and \citet{premchand2023control} on the same experimental setup, thus validating our approach.